INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Results

-As expected, relics complete their assembly much earlier in cosmic time than non-relics ($t_{\text{fin, relics}}<<t_{\text{fin, non-relics}}$).
-Their star formation quenched in a shorter time, as demonstrated by the larger [Mg/Fe].
-The distributions, assumed to be Gaussian, of the measured [Mg/Fe] values are, in fact, peaking towards larger values for relics ($0.3\pm0.07$) than for non-relics ($0.16\pm0.1$).
-Furthermore, we note that for seven systems, of which only one relic (but the least "extreme" one, J0316-2953), the time of completed assembly and/or the percentage of stellar mass assembled by the end of the first phase inferred from R50 and that from OptExt strongly differ.
-This likely happens because, by extracting the 1D spectra with a different method, we are integrating the light coming from different regions.
-The differences in mass-weighted ages and metallicity would therefore reflect the presence of spatial gradients\footnote{Although we caution the readers that we cannot obtain spatially resolved information, nor investigate on the stellar populations of these objects at very larger radii}.
-For J0316-2953 the disagreement originates from a very late $t_{\text{fin}}$ in the OptExt case.
+Furthermore, we note that for seven systems, of which only one is a relic (but the least `extreme' one, J0316-2953), the time of completed assembly and/or the percentage of stellar mass assembled by the end of the first phase inferred from R50 and that from OptExt strongly differ.
+This likely happens because, by extracting the 1D spectra with a different method, we are integrating the light coming from different regions (also giving a different weight to the different regions).
+The differences in mass-weighted ages and metallicity would therefore reflect the presence of spatial gradients\footnote{Although we caution the readers that we cannot obtain spatially resolved information, nor investigate the stellar populations of these objects at very larger radii.}.
+For J0316-2953, the disagreement originates from a very late $t_{\text{fin}}$ in the OptExt case.
 However, we note that for that spectrum, 90\% of the stellar mass is already in place by $z=2$ and only the remaining 10\% is assembled over a very long cosmic time.
-We thus classify this object as relic, since the great majority of its mass was formed during the first phase of formation via a quick burst, given the very high [Mg/Fe].
-For all the confirmed relics (extreme and non), the stellar population parameters, as well as the time of final assembly and the fraction of mass assembled during the first phase, are very similar, often consistent within the errors.
-This is another argument favoring the uniform stellar population in these objects.
+We therefore classify this object as a relic, because the great majority of its mass was formed during the first phase of formation via a quick burst, given the very high [Mg/Fe].
+For all the confirmed relics, the stellar population parameters, as well as the time of final assembly and the fraction of mass assembled during the first phase, are very similar between the two extractions and often even consistent within the errors.
+This is another argument favouring the uniform stellar population in these objects.

-A visualization of the cumulative stellar mass as a function of cosmic time (from the BB to the age of the Universe at the redshift of each object) is provided in Figures~\ref{fig:stel_mass_extreme_relics},~\ref{fig:stel_mass_relics} and~\ref{fig:stel_mass_not_relics}, for the three groups defined above.

-An interesting and somewhat unexpected result is that there seems to be no strong correlation between the degree of relicness, defined above according to the SFHs, and galaxies global parameters such as stellar masses, sizes, and colors.
-The only notable quantitative difference between relics and non-relics is visible in the stellar mass - stellar velocity dispersion parameter space, where we observe that at fixed stellar mass, relics have on average higher measured values of $\sigma_{\star}$ than non relics.
-This is visualized in Figure~\ref{fig:mass-vdisp}, where we color coded the \INSPIRE\, and \citetalias{Ferre-Mateu+17} object in blue when they are confirmed relics and in red when they are not.
-We highlight the extreme relics (both from \INSPIRE\, and \citetalias{Ferre-Mateu+17}, which are extreme according to our definition) with a yellow core.